 Apparently, nearly half of all tenants don’t have contents insurance – are you one of them?

 Tenants contents insurance is a policy which covers your personal possessions in your rental property.
 Typically, your possessions are protected against theft, damage due to fire, flood, storms, malicious Damage, burst pipes and water leak.

 Technically speaking, it works exactly the same regular home-owners contents insurance.

-Do you need Tenants Contents Insurance?
+Do you need Tenants Contents Insurance (as a tenant)?

 It’s not a legal requirement or anything dramatic like that, so it’s not absolutely required.